Tuesday, October 31, 2023

 What is Folk Art?

 Folk art, in general – art made by folk - is “decorative” art applied to functional (everyday) items.
-Popular examples include weather vanes, Dutch hexagons, autumn scarecrows, quilts, and hand painted plates.
+Popular examples include weather vanes, Dutch hexagons, furniture, quilts, and hand painted plates.

 What is Ekphrastic?